by-d3k/maps/notes/All-StarBaseball.md

 ### **v1.29**
 - Fixed a bug where strikeout on a foul bunt recreated same player
 - Batting order should now be more accurate after inning ends
+- Double Plays, Triple Plays, and Highlight catches now award Special Bats and Pitches
+- Silenced the carrier in the top right
+- Added a throw to the plate sound
+- Added audio cues for rewards
+- More consistent Double and Triple play notifications
+- Ball no longer instantly teleports from catcher to pitcher after a bunt tag out
+- Inside-the-park home run notification

 ### **v1.28**
 - Stick Bat Aim can now be adjusted by tank position